Farouk12385/UniversitySystem/README.md

         6-get last course added"done"
         15-undo enrollment stack
     #2-zeyad-ayman-farouk-rashad(mmultiverse)
-        7-enrool student in course
+        7-enrool student in course "done" by rashad 8-removeenrollment
-        8-removeenrollment
         9-list course by sstudent
         10-list student by course
         11-sort students by id
     #3-aly amr-adham-hassouna
     methods
         12-sort courses by id
-        13-if full course or not"done"
+        13-if full course or not "done" by aly
-        14-is normal student or not"done"
-        16-redo enrollment stack
+        14-is normal student or not"done" by aly 16-redo enrollment stack
         test